Information You Can Find in Our Guide:

-5 Prescription Apps to Save You Money
+Learn About 5 Prescription Apps That May Save You Money

 Prescription drug costs can pose a major financial burden to American consumers.
 Furthermore, drug prices often vary among pharmacies, even ones serving the same local area.
 Many people are not aware of this variation in the cost of meds, and even if someone recognizes this fact, he or she may find it challenging to track down the best price.